2024 Solar Incentives Guide for Allentown, PA - Tax Credits & Rebates

 • Tax Credits: Unlike tax deductions, tax credits reduce, dollar-for-dollar, the amount of income tax that you owe the government.

-• Net Metering: Be sure to talk with your Allentown utility company about signing a net metering agreement.
-This allows you to receive credit towards your utility bill every month for the value of excess energy generated by your solar panels.
-You may receive either a dollar-for-dollar credit or a percentage of the value.
+• Net Metering: Don't forget to speak to your Allentown utility company about signing a net metering agreement.
+This will allow you to receive credit towards your monthly utility bill for the value of excess energy generated by your solar panels.
+You could receive either a dollar-for-dollar credit or a percentage of the value.

 Best Regional Coverage